MirageNet/Mirage/doc/docs/guides/community-guides/index.md

 :::tip
-If you want to submit a guide either create a [pull request](https://github.com/MirageNet/Mirage/pulls) or ask in the Discord.
+If you want to submit a guide either create a [pull request](https://github.com/MirageNet/Mirage/pulls) or ask in the Discord server.
 :::